 Once a month, GoldPaid runs a free online session for charity retail teams.
 It lasts an hour.
 It is delivered over a video call, and it is free for anyone involved with a charity.
 Managers are welcome to invite assistant managers, volunteers, area colleagues and head-office staff.

-The sessions stay grounded and useful.
-They cover far more than scrap value.
+The sessions cover far more than scrap value.
 A typical hour moves through why donated jewellery gets underpriced, the realistic signs of gold and silver, hallmarks in plain English, broken pieces and odd items, watches and coins, what to photograph, and the safe postal process.
 Every session ends with time for questions.

-An occasional two-hour deep dive goes further, into gold purity, silver standards, watches, designer and antique pieces, and the escalation process for area managers.
+An occasional two-hour session goes further, into gold purity, silver standards, watches, designer and antique pieces, and the escalation process for area managers.

 Full detail and how to register are on the free training page.
 The rolling monthly themes are set out on the training calendar.